Physical Human-Robot Interaction: A Critical Review of Safety Constraints

-When human motion and environmental context cannot be reliably tracked, the robot must operate under fixed and conservative safety limits.
-We consider as baseline reference values the average admissible pre-collision speed limits $v_\mathrm{max}^{avg}$ obtained under the transient contact assumption (i.e., no clamping expected), computed using the configuration- and direction-dependent robot effective mass $m_R = m_\mathbf{u}(q)$. \autoref{tab:v0max_scaling} reports, for each human body region, these baseline speed limits.
-The table also shows how these limits are modified under more conservative design assumptions: (i) using the constant effective mass approximation from ISO/TS 15066 ($m_R = m_R^{ISO}$), and (ii) assuming that a clamped condition may occur, enforced through the constraint $K_0 \leq U_{s,\max}^{QS}$.
-These values quantify the reduction in achievable speed when either the robot’s inertia is over-approximated or human mobility is neglected.
-The largest reductions occur for peripheral and highly mobile segments, such as the hands, fingers, and arms, where admissible speeds can fall below $15\%$ of the baseline, whereas larger, less mobile regions like the torso and pelvis are comparatively less affected.
-The values reported in \autoref{tab:speed_reduction_contact_type} further quantify the additional performance loss that arises when the robot controller lacks information about the specific human body region that may be involved in a collision.
-In the absence of body-part awareness, safety limits must be enforced according to the most restrictive body region, namely the face.
+When human motion and environmental context cannot be reliably tracked, the robot must operate under fixed and conservative safety limits, without knowledge of the contact direction, the involved body region, or the possibility of clamping conditions.
+To quantify the conservatism introduced by these uncertainties, we define baseline reference values as the average admissible pre-collision speed limits $v_\mathrm{max}^{avg}$ under the transient contact assumption (i.e., no clamping expected), computed using the configuration- and direction-dependent effective mass of the robot $m_R = m_{\mathbf{u}}(q)$.
+These values correspond to the least conservative case and are reported in the first column of \autoref{tab:v0max_scaling}.
+The remaining columns of the table quantify how these baseline limits are reduced when introducing progressively more conservative conditions.
+Specifically, we consider two sources of conservatism: (i) replacing the configuration- and direction-dependent effective mass with the constant approximation from ISO/TS 15066 ($m_R = m_R^{ISO}$), and (ii) additionally accounting for a persistent possibility of clamped contact through the constraint $K_0 \leq U_{s,\max}^{QS}$.
+The second column reports the effect of assumption (i) alone, the third column reports the effect of assumption (ii) alone, and the forth column reports the combined effect of both conditions.
+The resulting \textit{Speed Scaling} [\%] values therefore quantify the reduction in admissible pre-collision speed induced by each modeling simplification relative to the baseline physically informed case.
+The largest reductions occur for peripheral and highly mobile segments, such as the hands, fingers, and arms, where \textbf{admissible speeds can fall below $\mathbf{15 \%}$} of the baseline, whereas larger, less mobile regions like the torso and pelvis are comparatively less affected.
+When the controller has no information about which human body region may be involved in a potential collision, an additional loss in admissible speed arises.
+In this case, safety constraints cannot be adapted to the interaction context and must be enforced with respect to the most restrictive anatomical region, namely the face.